OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

     http://localhost:8080/xlayer/rest/process ? docid = .... & text = ...

 GET or POST operations are supported.
 With GET, use the parameters as noted above.
-With POST, use JSON to formulate your input as a single JSON object, e.g., "{'docid':..., 'text':....}" Additionally, features and tuning parameters will be supported.
+With POST, use JSON to formulate your input as a single JSON object, e.g., `{"docid":..., "text":....}` Additionally, features and tuning parameters will be supported.

 Testing/Processing